Convert from INR to USD

 Get accurate currency conversions with real-time exchange rates.
 Monitor and convert between 140+ global currencies instantly.

-Get instant conversions for common amounts between USD and INR.
+Get instant conversions for common amounts between USD and EUR.
 Hover over any amount to see detailed information.

 The foreign exchange market is a global decentralized network where trillions of dollars change hands daily.
 It's the largest and most liquid financial market in the world, operating 24 hours a day, five days a week.